redfast00/RCPU/README.md

 register to the `D` register.

 If there are any `X` in the instructions, that means that the value is ignored.
 It's good practice to set these to 0.
+Note that when assembling to a file, these instructions are big endian.

 |Instruction|Arguments|16 bit representation |Description|